Coolboyrajat/My-Telegram-Bot/README.md

 - `RSS_DELAY`: Time in seconds for rss refresh interval.
 Recommended `900` second at least.
 Default is `900` in sec. `Int`
 - `RSS_CHAT_ID`: Chat ID where rss links will be sent.
 If you want message to be sent to the channel then add channel id.
 Add `-100` before channel id. `Int`
   - **RSS NOTES**: `RSS_CHAT_ID` is required, otherwise monitor will not work.
 You must use `USER_STRING_SESSION` --OR-- *CHANNEL*.
 If using channel then bot should be added in both channel and group(linked to channel) and `RSS_CHAT_ID` is the channel id, so messages sent by the bot to channel will be forwarded to group.
 Otherwise with `USER_STRING_SESSION` add group id for `RSS_CHAT_ID`.
 If `DATABASE_URL` not added you will miss the feeds while bot offline.
+- `USER_SESSION_STRING`: To download/upload from your telegram account and to send rss.
+To generate session string use this command `python3 generate_string_session.py` after mounting repo folder for sure. `Str`.
+>**NOTE**: You can't use bot with private message.
+Use it with superGroup.

 ### MEGA